-Having had Parkinson’s disease for 20 years and Deep Brain Stimulation Surgery for 10 years now, I have finally conceded that there may be some symptoms that are not being captured as well as they used to be by the DBS.
-The stiffness, some minor inconvenient things called tremors, more and more pain, and always, the dystonia.
+I have had Parkinson’s disease (PD) for 20 years and deep brain stimulation (DBS) for 10 years now.
+I have finally conceded that there may be symptoms that are not being captured as well as they used to be by the DBS.
+For example, the stiffness, some minor inconvenient things called tremors, more and more pain, and always, the dystonia.

 Massage for Parkinson's

-To finish up my story of my 2 falls in one week.
-I reached for the phone and called Joe!
-He is my trusted massage therapist, who makes house calls, no extra charge!
-I explained to Joe what had happened and that I was in considerable amount of pain, thankfully, he arrived an hour later with his massage table and oils in hand.
+To finish up my story of my 2 falls in one week - I reached for the phone and called Joe!
+He is my trusted massage therapist who makes house calls at no extra charge!
+I explained to Joe what had happened and that I was in a considerable amount of pain.
+Thankfully, he arrived an hour later with his massage table and oils in hand.

-Joe set up the table and placed our sheet on it and our pillow in it.
+Joe set up the table and placed our sheet on it and our pillow on it.
 He is very discreet and respectful.
-An hour+ later I needed to be poured off the massage table, but I felt so much better!
+About an hour later, I needed to be peeled off the massage table, but I felt so much better!

 Men ... do not be shy about this.
 It is about your health and wellness!
-No matter what age or body type you are or if you have shaven your legs (women), the therapists do not care.
-A good one only cares about your wellbeing and helping you have better health!
+No matter what age or body type you are, or if you have shaven your legs (women), the therapists do not care.
+A good one only cares about your well-being and helping you have better health!
 I know Joe is that way!
-GO FIND YOUR JOE!
+Go find your Joe!